tangowithcode/tango_with_django_2/manuscript/chapter5-database-setup.md

 I> ### Other Field Types
 I> Check out the [Django documentation on model fields](https://docs.djangoproject.com/es/2.1/ref/models/fields/#model-field-types) for a full listing of the Django field types you can use, along with details on the required and optional parameters that each has.

 For each field, you can specify the `unique` attribute.
 If set to `True`, the given field's value must be unique throughout the underlying database table that is mapped to the associated model.
 For example, take a look at our `Category` model defined above.
 The field `name` has been set to unique, meaning that every category name must be unique.
-This means that you can use the field like a primary key.
+This means that you can use the field as a primary key.

 You can also specify additional attributes for each field, such as stating a default value with the syntax `default='value'`, and whether the value for a field can be blank (or [`NULL`](https://en.wikipedia.org/wiki/Nullable_type)) (`null=True`) or not (`null=False`).